ndronos/c-nomorph/Adamson-2011/README.md

 spend most of the 80s codifying the C Standard Library, the collection of always-available libraries to perform essential operations like memory management, string manipulation, and networking.
+And you can then build your own libraries atop these.

 (Adamson, 2011)
 ```